Last Updated: October 3, 2017

 • If requested or required by law enforcement authorities, courts, or regulators, we may disclose any information we have about our users.
 We also may disclose your PII to exercise or protect legal rights or defend against legal claims.

 • We sometimes contract with other companies and individuals to perform functions or services on our behalf, such as hosting the Site, processing payments, sending email messages and administering contests, surveys and other promotions.
-We necessarily have to share your PII with such third parties as may be required to perform their functions.
+We necessarily have to share your PII with such third parties as may be required to perform such functions.

 • In some cases, we may choose to buy or sell assets.
 In these business transfers, customer information, including PII, is typically one of the business assets that are transferred.
 Moreover, if all or substantially all of our business assets were acquired, or in the unlikely event that we go out of business or enter into bankruptcy, customer information (including your PII), would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any assets may continue to be used according to your PII as set forth in this policy.

 • We may share aggregated, non-personally identifiable information publicly and with others such as publishers, advertisers or connected sites.
-For example, we may share information publicly to show trends about the general use of our services.
+For example, we may share information publicly to show traffic and trends about the general use of our services.

 • We process personal information on our servers, which are currently located in the United States, but in the future may also be located in other countries.
 We may process your personal information on a server located outside the country where you live.